 – James Luxton, Operations Team Lead

-We have been working in Cameroon and Niger for the past three years, providing aid to families fleeing violence and food insecurity in Nigeria.
+We have been working in Cameroon for the past three years, providing aid to families fleeing violence and food insecurity in Nigeria.
 We have provided full ShelterBoxes and tents to those living in camps.

 ShelterBox is committed to helping these families, and with your help we can reach even more.